eduMRIsim/eduMRIsim_v0/README.md

 ## Python isn't added to your system's PATH environment variable
 This is required for you to be able to run Python commands from any directory on your system.
 Look [here](https://realpython.com/add-python-to-path/) for further instructions.

+# Acknowledgements
+The icons used in this project are from [Eva Icons](https://akveo.github.io/eva-icons/#/), a pack of beautifully crafted open-source icons.
+You can find more about them at [akveo.github.io/eva-icons](https://akveo.github.io/eva-icons/#/).